18 months ago, this blog didn’t exist.

-Funny part is that through writing that article, I accidentally discovered that my readers REALLY wanted me to create an online course that showed them how to build an email list.
-The result of that discovery was the online course I just launched, Get 10,000 Subscribers.
+Funny part is that through writing that article, I accidentally discovered that my readers REALLY wanted me to create a course that showed them how to build an email list.
+The result of that discovery was the course I just launched, Get 10,000 Subscribers.

-How can you discover what online course your readers want you to create?
+How can you discover what course your readers want you to create?

 Follow these four steps: